 In 2001, all the hard work paid off and amid great excitement a pair of ospreys took to the platform and nested, successfully rearing one chick.
 For the first time in over 150 years, and as a result of natural re-colonisation, ospreys had been recorded nesting successfully in the Lake District!

 The ospreys have returned every year since, swapping to a different nest site in Dodd Wood and then to one on the valley floor.
+In 2019, they moved closer to the lake.
 They have successfully raised at least one chick and often two chicks each year.

 Currently, the project is funded by visitor donations, and support from the Nurture Lakeland, but operates at a loss which is shared by the Forestry Commission, RSPB and Lake District National Park .